One America News Network: History

 As of April 2021, its YouTube channel had close to 1.5 million subscribers.
 Approximately 150 employees worked at its San Diego headquarters.

 DirecTV said in January 2022 that it would not renew its contract with Herring Networks, which expired in April 2022, affecting OAN and its sister channel AWE, which would be removed from DirecTV's satellite and U-verse TV services.
 In response, OAN host Dan Ball said that OAN "is now at war with AT&T" and urged viewers to dig up "dirt" on AT&T board chairman William Kennard.
 The channels were dropped from DirecTV on April 4, 2022; some staff members left the network for other employment.

 Verizon Fios, OAN's largest remaining carrier, notified its customers on July 21, 2022, that it could not come to terms to renew its contract with OAN and would remove the network from its service in nine days.
 August 1, 2022 was OAN's final day on cable or satellite, marking the end of OAN's availability on major carriers.
 OAN commentator Pearson Sharp said on-air that OAN was dropped because Verizon is a "radical Marxist" corporation.

-In December 2024, following former Congressman Matt Gaetz's withdrawal from his nomination to United States Attorney General by Donald Trump due to allegations of sexual assault, it was announced that Gaetz would be joining OAN to host a new show every weekday starting in January 2025.
+In December 2024, following former congressman Matt Gaetz's withdrawal from his nomination to United States Attorney General by Donald Trump due to allegations of sexual assault, it was announced that Gaetz would be joining OAN to host a new show every weekday starting in January 2025.

 On May 7, 2025, Kari Lake announced that OAN will provide news coverage for Voice of America.
 The network was added nationwide to Spectrum systems in July 2025.

 Programming

-Shows airing on OAN include: Tipping Point with Kara McKinney, Real America with Dan Ball, Weekly Briefing with John Hines, Fine Point with Chanel Rion, and Nights with Chris Boyle.
+Shows airing on OAN include: Tipping Point with Kara McKinney, Real America with Dan Ball, Weekly Briefing with John Hines, Fine Point with Chanel Rion, The Real Story with Riley Lewis and Nights with Chris Boyle.

 In August 2014, OAN launched the show On Point with Tomi Lahren.
 Many clips from the program went viral, and by 2015 Lahren had gained widespread attention for her commentaries.
 On August 19, 2015, Lahren aired her final show at OAN.
 On the week of August 24, 2015 former Republican vice presidential candidate Sarah Palin guest-hosted a program on the network.

 In 2019, the channel aired Claws of the Red Dragon, an NTD Canada-produced docufilm with Steve Bannon as its American distributor.